BinPy/BinPy/docs/source/examples/algorithms/expression_convert_example.rst

-An example to demostrate functionality of ExpressionConvert.py
+An example to demonstrate functionality of ExpressionConvert.py
 --------------------------------------------------------------

 .. code:: python